 What is a Boarding Group?

-When you travel on British Airways, American Airlines, United, Iberia, and Vueling, you’ll notice your ticket has a boarding group number printed on it.
+When you travel on most airlines, you’ll notice your boarding pass has a boarding group number printed on it.
 This number, 1-5 is the priority by which you’ll be asked to board the plane.
 Typically, boarding group 1 goes first and 5 goes last.
 Let’s have a look at how British Airways manage the boarding process.

 Pre-boarding